 What does the law say about Cocaine?

-Under Misuse of Drugs Act, it is illegal to produce, possess or supply the drug.
+Under the Misuse of Drugs Act, it is illegal to produce, possess or supply the drug.
 It is also illegal to allow premises to be used for producing or supplying cocaine.
-For more information on drugs and the law click here.
+Learn more about drugs and the law and your rights.

 Reducing harm when taking drugs